 Excess:

-- Short-Range Applications: One of the main advantages of dual-mode fiber is that it is suitable for short-range applications, such as local networks (LANs) in office buildings or data centers.
+- Short-Range applications: One of the main advantages of dual-mode fiber is that it is suitable for short-range applications, such as local networks (LANs) in office buildings or data centers.
 Dual mode allows high-speed data transmission over relatively short distances.

 - Lower Cost: Dual-mode fiber implementations can be more cost-effective than single-mode fiber in network scenarios that require data transmission over short distances.